ShuklaLab/muSignAl/README.md

-# muSignAl
+# muSignAl: Multiple Signature Algorithm.
-Multiple Signature Algorithm.
+An R package for detecting multiple signatures with similar predictive performance.